idvorkin/idvorkin.github.io/_d/product.md

 - Skate to where the puck is heading
 - Stubborn on vision, flexible on details
 - Realize it always is a leap of faith
-- Evangalize continously
+- Evangelize continuously

 ### Sharing your thinking/approach

 - Connect work to goals
 - Don't hide constraints (no designer/no eng/xyz)
 - Show decisions by laying out your insights and reasoning
-- Partner with designer other stakeholders
+- Partner with designer and other stakeholders

 ### Product Strategy - Path to get to the future

 Vision should be inspiring!
-Strategy should should be focused.
+Strategy should be focused.

 Pleasing everyone pleases no one.
 So this is where we decide what we're going to do next.
 It's the sequence of products or releases to get to our vision.

 - One target market or persona at a time
 - Needs to align with business strategy
-- Align with sales and go-to market strategy
+- Align with sales and go-to-market strategy
 - Obsess on customers not competitors
 - Make sure all partners know your strategy